IN THE SUPREME COURT OF BRITISH COLUMBIA

 the Randi Lynn on the expectation that they would perform services for him

-.
+at the apartment.
 Mr. G. Grewal was confronted with his testimony in

 other proceedings.
 In previous proceedings Mr. R. Grewal described those

-persons as “managers”, however, he said that by that he really meant
+persons as managers, however, he said that by that he really meant

 Mr. G. Grewal testified through a translator.
 He has lived in